 David Plotz is editor of Slate.
 Before joining the magazine in 1996, Plotz was a senior editor and staff writer for the Washington City Paper.
 Plotz has written for the New York Times Magazine, Harper's, Rolling Stone, GQ, the New Republic, and the Washington Post, among other publications.
 He is the author of The Genius Factory: The Curious History of the Nobel Prize Sperm Bank and, most recently, Good Book: The Bizarre, Hilarious, Disturbing, Marvelous, and Inspiring Things I Learned When I Read Every Single Word of the Bible, based on his "Blogging the Bible" series for Slate.

 Matt Turck is general manager of the Slate Group and publisher of Slate.
-Prior to joining Slate in 2009, Matt was with Time Incorporated, where he held several positions, including publisher of This Old House, overseeing all operations, and associate publisher of Time magazine where he was responsible for North American sales and marketing.
+Prior to joining Slate in 2009, Matt was with Time Inc., where he held several positions, including publisher of This Old House, overseeing all operations, and associate publisher of Time magazine, where he was responsible for North American sales and marketing.
 A native of Michigan and graduate of Michigan State University, he lives with his wife, two children, and more pets than he wants to admit, in Westchester, N.Y.

-Jacob Weisberg is chairman and editor-in-chief of the Slate Group, a unit of the Washington Post Co. devoted to developing Web-based publications.
+Jacob Weisberg is chairman and editor-in-chief of the Slate Group, a unit of the Graham Holdings Co. devoted to developing Web-based publications.
 Weisberg joined Slate shortly after its founding in 1996 as chief political correspondent.
 He succeeded Michael Kinsley to become Slate's second editor from 2002 until 2008, when he handed the job over to David Plotz.
-Before joining Slate, Weisberg wrote about politics for magazines including the New Republic, Newsweek, New York Magazine, Vanity Fair and the New York Times Magazine.
+Before joining Slate, Weisberg wrote about politics for magazines including the New Republic, Newsweek, New York Magazine, Vanity Fair, and the New York Times Magazine.
 His most recent book, The Bush Tragedy, was a New York Times bestseller in 2008.
 He is the co-author, with Robert E. Rubin, of In an Uncertain World (2003).
-He is also the author of the 1996 book In Defense of Government, the 2000 eBook The Road to Chadville, and the Bushisms series.
+He is also the author of the 1996 book In Defense of Government, the 2000 e-book The Road to Chadville, and the Bushisms series.

 Staff and Contributor Biographies